ralphhermeling/group0/src/design_doc.md

 - fault address is a valid virtual user address
 - in_syscall
 Then I know the page fault is because of unmapped memory and then I exit the user program with status -1.

+For syscall_exit I would use the printf function to print out the exit code and then call process_exit.

 Synchronization
 The new bool in_syscall is defined in USERPROG and it is accessed in the kernel during a system call and when a pagefault is handled in exception.c.